gcervantes8/Star-Classifier-For-Mario-64/README.md

 ![Image of GUI main menu](images/MainMenu.png)

-You select the route you want to use from the dropdown.
-Add custom routes by adding them to the routes directory.
+You select the route you want to use from the dropdown

+Add custom routes by adding them to the routes directory

 ### Key setup

 ![Image of GUI key setup window ](images/Keysetup.png)

-You put the key that you use to split on LiveSplit here
+The key you use to split on LiveSplit goes here

 There are the keys you can use to split: